rajsinghtech/portfolio/content/post/cluster-architecture/index.md

 ![Grafana Ceph Dashboard](grafana.png)

 ### Secrets Management - 1Password
 1Password is a password manager that I can use to store all my passwords and secrets.
-It is a secure and easy-to-use tool that I can use to manage my secrets.
+I can define a secret in 1Password, and then reference it in a Kubernetes manifest.
 ```yaml
 apiVersion: onepassword.com/v1
 kind: OnePasswordItem